en_USEnglish

 npm install module_name

-This command will download and install the specified module in your project's "node_modules" folder.
+This command will download and install the specified module into the "node_modules" folder of your project.

 Once the module is installed, you can import it into your JavaScript code using the "require" function.
 For example, to import the "express" module, you can use the following line of code: